One of the best adventures you can have in the South Island of New Zealand – Doing a 2-day trip camping and kayaking in Doubtful Sound!

 Once we got dressed and repacked our gear (leaving our backpacks behind in the locked storage shed), we carried it all down to the kayaks.

 Aidan showed us how to get in and out of the kayaks properly, and taught us solid paddling techniques.
 Despite the grey clouds above there was no wind, so she was anticipating a smooth trip.

-Excitedly we finished loading up the kayaks, jumped in and headed out into the fjord.
+Excitedly we finished loading up the kayaks, jumped in, and headed out of Deep Cove and into the fjord.